LAW COLLOQUY

 This link of YouTube video is below:

-An organised crime group is a category of transnational, national, or local groupings of highly centralized enterprises run by criminals who attempt to regulate and control the production and distribution of a given commodity or service unlawfully.
-Eventually, it is the product of a self-perpetuating criminal conspiracy involving the callous exploitation of the social, political and economic institutions of the society.
+An organised crime group is a category of transnational, national, or local groupings of highly centralised enterprises run by criminals who unlawfully attempt to regulate and control the production and distribution of a given commodity or service.
+Eventually, it is the product of a self-perpetuating criminal conspiracy involving the callous exploitation of society's social, political and economic institutions.
 It is majorly divided into three types:

 Gang

-A gang is an organised group of three or more individuals; whose purpose is to engage in criminal activity and which utilises viciousness or terrorizing to encourage its criminal targets.
+A gang is an organised group of three or more individuals whose purpose is to engage in criminal activity and which utilises viciousness or terrorising to encourage its criminal targets.
 These criminals are recruited from among ex-convicts, escaped murderers, professional gangsters, and high-powered robbers.

-The members collectively distinguish themselves by adopting a group identity, which they use to create an atmosphere of terror or intimidation, for instance, a common name, slogan, identifying sign, symbol, tattoo or other physical markings, style or colour of clothing, hairstyle, hand sign or graffiti and so on.
-They are equipped with modern pistols, bullet-proof vests, cars, etc. The gang criminals are efficient, disciplined but dangerous.
+The members collectively distinguish themselves by adopting a group identity, which they use to create an atmosphere of terror or intimidation.
+For instance, they may use a common name, slogan, identifying sign, symbol, tattoo or other physical markings, style or colour of clothing, hairstyle, hand sign or graffiti, and so on.
+They are equipped with modern pistols, bullet-proof vests, cars, etc. The gang criminals are efficient, disciplined, but dangerous.

 According to Barnes and Teeters, "they live violently and expect violence."
 Their activities are spread over a large geographical area, moving from place to place but reuniting at prearranged hideouts.
 They are registered as hardened and habitual criminals in police records.